 Why do my practice test scores vary / differ from my real GMAT score?

-You hope to see continuous improvement in your scores as you take more practice CATs, but that doesn’t always happen.
+You hope to see continuous score improvement as you take more practice tests, but that doesn’t always happen.
 Rather, your scores may vary, sometimes significantly.
-In fact, your scores may sometimes go down.
+Your scores may even go down.
 Furthermore, you may ultimately receive a real GMAT score on test day that differs from your practice test scores.
 There are several reasons why this can happen – some related to the tests themselves.

 - Test scores are partially driven by luck.
-Perhaps you got lucky, receiving questions related to concepts that you are more comfortable with.
-Or perhaps you got unlucky, receiving questions related to concepts that you are less familiar with.
+Perhaps you got lucky, receiving questions on concepts that you are more comfortable with.
+Or perhaps you got unlucky, receiving questions on concepts that you are less familiar with.
 This uncontrollable luck factor can impact your score.

-- How well-rested and focused you are when taking a given test can have a huge impact on your score.
-It is essential to be very well-rested and highly focused for the real GMAT, but we recognize that this cannot always happen for practice tests.
+- How well-rested and focused you are when taking a given test can have a big impact.
+You should be very well-rested and highly focused for the real GMAT, but you may not be for a given practice test.
 If you are tired due to insufficient sleep and/or distracted by other pending projects, you won’t be able to fully concentrate on test questions.
 Your pacing will be sub-optimal, you will make more careless mistakes, and your score will probably suffer.

-- Because GMATPrep and Exam Pack 1 contain only four diagnostics, you will inevitably also need to use other CATs.
-The quality of third party CATs can vary significantly.
-The test questions on some CATs are more reflective of real GMAT questions than on others.
-Similarly, the difficulty of the questions on some CATs is more consistent with the real GMAT than on others.
-Furthermore, the scoring algorithm on some CATs is more accurate than on others.
-CATs that are less reflective of the real GMAT in these ways will produce a less reliable score.
+- Because the GMAT Official Practice Exam platform contains only six practice tests (two free and four paid), you may decide to also use other practice tests.
+The quality of third party practice tests can vary significantly.
+The quality and difficulty of test questions on some practice tests are more reflective of real GMAT questions than on others.
+Furthermore, the scoring algorithm on some tests is more accurate than on others.
+Practice tests that are less reflective of the real GMAT in these ways will produce a less reliable score.

-- Some CATs contain questions that are too closely simulated from current Official Guide questions.
-If you have worked through the OGs and come across such a question on a CAT, the question may seem easier than it should.
+- You may come across some practice test questions on GMAT forums or in other study resources.
 Furthermore, if you retake a test, you may see repeat questions.
 Prior familiarity with a question will allow you to answer that question faster and more easily, saving you time and lowering your stress.
 You are also much more likely to get that question correct.
-As a result of all this, your score for that test may be artificially inflated.
+As a result, your score for that test may be artificially inflated.

-- Finally, you cannot discount the stress involved in taking the real GMAT – you are in the official testing center, an unfamiliar environment with an unfamiliar computer, and you know that your score counts.
-Practice tests are often low-stress, because you take these at your leisure, in a comfortable environment on your own computer, and the pressure is off because you know that the score doesn’t count.
-For this reason, some students receive a lower real GMAT score than what practice tests indicate they are capable of achieving.
+- Finally, consider the stress involved in taking the real GMAT, knowing that your score counts.
+Practice tests are often lower-stress, because you take these at your leisure and because you know that the score doesn’t count.
+Unfortunately test anxiety can significantly impact some GMAT takers, resulting in lower real GMAT scores than what practice tests indicate that they are capable of achieving.

 When should I take the GMAT?

-GMAT scores are valid for five years, so it is best to get the GMAT out of the way one to two years before you wish to attend business school.
+GMAT scores are valid for five years, so it is best to finish the GMAT one to two years before you wish to attend business school.
 Ideally you should take the GMAT well in advance of business school application deadlines.
-The GMAT is not a test that you can cram for.
 Expect to spend over 100 hours on your GMAT preparations, over the course of four to ten weeks.
 By extending your preparations over such a timeframe, you allow sufficient time for concepts to sink in and for extensive practice, and you minimize the risk of getting burned out.

 Find a Commitment Free Time Period

-Because preparing for the GMAT is a major time commitment, you don’t want to simultaneously study for the GMAT and prepare b-school applications.
-Similarly, you should choose a time period for your GMAT studies that is clear of major work or personal time commitments.
+Because GMAT prep is a major time commitment, it's best to not simultaneously study for the GMAT and prepare b-school applications.
+Similarly, choose a time period for your GMAT studies that is clear of major work or personal time commitments.
 You need sufficient time each week to study without other stressors impacting your study time or concentration level.
 Finally, select a time period that will allow for continuous studying without an extended break, because students tend to start forgetting material and approaches in as little as one week without continuous reinforcement.

 Are You Ready?

-Regardless of your GMAT preparation method, you are probably ready for the GMAT if you are consistently achieving scores in your target scoring range when taking practice diagnostic tests.
-Before taking the GMAT, you should ideally get at least two practice test scores within your target range, with at least one of these scores from GMATPrep or Exam Pack 1.
+Regardless of your GMAT preparation method, you are probably ready for the GMAT if you are consistently achieving scores in your target scoring range when taking practice tests.
+Before taking the GMAT, you should ideally attain at least two practice test scores within your target range, with at least one of these scores from an Official GMAT practice exam.

 Timeframe with a GMAT Class

-If you take a full-length preparation course, whether in-person or online, you should ideally take the GMAT one-to-three weeks after the conclusion of your course.
-You want to allow just a few weeks to carefully review your course materials, fill-in any knowledge gaps, and take a few additional practice tests.
+If you take an instructor-led complete GMAT preparation course, you should ideally take the GMAT one-to-three weeks after the conclusion of your course.
+Doing so will allow a few weeks to carefully review your course materials, fill-in any knowledge gaps, and take a couple additional practice tests.

-This timeframe assumes that you have kept current with the course assignments and are comfortable with the concepts discussed in your class.
+This timeframe assumes that you have kept current with course assignments and are comfortable with the concepts discussed in your class.
 If you need time after the course ends to catch up with homework assignments and/or achieve greater proficiency with certain concepts, you may need additional time before taking the GMAT.
 The danger with waiting too long after your course ends to take the GMAT, however, is that you may not keep up the intensity of your studies.
-One benefit of taking a class is that, with class lectures and homework assignments, you are forced to consistently and methodologically study.
-That pressure subsides once the course concludes.
+The pressure to stay current with course assignments subsides once the course concludes.

 If you must schedule your GMAT exam close to application deadlines, try to schedule your appointment at least 16 days before the deadline, to allow time to retake the GMAT if necessary.
-If you wish to apply for any special testing accommodations, allow at least an extra four weeks for the approval process.
-After taking the GMAT, allow 20 days from your test date for schools to receive your score report.
 If you are right up against application deadlines, some admissions offices will accept an unofficial score report to complete your application by the deadline, with score verification when your official score report becomes available.
 Since policies vary, please check with the schools to which you are applying.

 What relevance do the skills tested on the GMAT have with business school?